ShoamIv/Supplify/README.md

 **Order Consolidation:** Automatically combine orders from different suppliers into a unified order list.

-**Inventory Tracking:** Keep track of stock levels and order history.

 **Automated Communication:** Send orders directly to suppliers via WhatsApp Business API (Twilio).

 **User Roles:** Separate views and functionalities for employees and managers